thebushschool/cpjava/lessons/week8/readme.md

 ### ADV Team Tasks
 * Modularize your Robot project from Week 1 with a custom drawRobot() user defined Function.
-Create an Array of Robots by repeatedly calling your custom function
+Create an Array of Robots by repeatedly calling your custom function.
+[Refer to Chapter 9.8 and Chapters 10-11 in your online textbook](https://drive.google.com/drive/u/2/folders/15GK0VESxqTvYGst9EtvILshb0MGlO4c5)

 ## Homework due (Today) Monday 3/23
 * [STD Team: Submit Creative Exploration Project](../week4/homework/creativity-exploration.md).
 Add to Github and Student Portfolio